Read about the latest publicly-available research and policy information from a range of institutions and government departments.

 The MSc programme is run by the Cicely Saunders Institute and was developed by King's College London in collaboration with St Christopher’s Hospice.

-Deadline for applications are 18th November 2017.
+Deadline for applications is 1 December 2017.

 Free online course on musculoskeletal ageing